-The Dance Division presents three main annual dance concerts, which are staged within Montclair’s campus facilities and which often travel to community, regional, and even foreign locations.
+The Dance Division presents three annual dance concerts, which are staged within Montclair’s campus facilities.
+There are also opportunities to perform off campus at schools and other performance venues, including the 92nd Street Y in New York City and the Kennedy Center in Washington, D.C.
 Visit our Productions and Image/Media Gallery pages to see examples of current and past student performances.

 Students learn by watching as well as doing.
 You will be able to attend more than 500 professional events on campus each year, including those presented by the Theatre and Dance Department as well as by Montclair’s Peak Performances program of theatre, dance, and music productions.
 Students are admitted FREE to these campus events.

 More than 75 permanent faculty members and visiting professionals – including internationally renowned celebrity guest artists and artists-in-residence – mentor our Theatre and Dance students each semester.
 These working professionals teach, choreograph share insights gleaned from their professional experiences in the "real world" of dance with students in workshops and master classes.
 Faculty mentoring can often lead to opportunities beyond the classroom.